ShaunaMyers/kick-start-this/README.md

   - The input field values from the form, when a user creates a product (in CreateProduct component)
   - Error messages that are saved to state to allow for the rendering of user friendly messages

+Intensive planning was prioritized, with a [project board](https://github.com/ShaunaMyers/kick-start-this/projects/1) and a [planning document](https://github.com/ShaunaMyers/kick-start-this/blob/main/project_planning.md) that contains links to wireframes and a schema.
+  - A proper workflow was adhered to:
+    - creating issues/tickets with labels & an assignee
+    - creating issues/tickets according to user stories
+    - closing tickets with pull requests

 ## Installation and Viewing